saucelabs/sauce-docs/docs/dev/error-messages.md

 **Cause**

-When requesting a new Sauce Labs job, you provided the `parentTunnel` desired capability.
+When requesting a new Sauce Labs job, you provided the `parentTunnel` capability.
 Sauce Labs attempted to find an account above you in your account hierarchy, running a Sauce Connect tunnel, configured to be shared with subaccounts.
 We did not find a matching account, for one of the following reasons:

 *   You are requesting an account that does not exist.
 *   You are requesting an account that is not on your team or an admin account.